Obviously each practitioner will have a slightly different way of working so this is a very general idea of what you can expect.

 Before any animal practitioner can treat your animal, he/she needs veterinary approval – it is against the law for anyone apart from the vet or owner to undertake treatment of an animal.
 Only veterinarians can carry out surgery or any other invasive treatment e.g., administering injections unless they instruct someone to do so.
 All McTimoney-Corley Animal Skeletal Therapists, should request that you ask for your vet’s permission first.
 You may be asked to sign a disclaimer to say that you have done this – this is both for your animal’s and the practitioner’s protection.

-The Skeletal Therapist will then begin to examine your animal more thoroughly firstly to identify any abnormalities e.g., lumps, bumps, old injuries, muscle wastage etc. They may record their findings before, during and after the treatment session using a triplicate receipt pad, such as the one shown here.
+The Skeletal Therapist will then begin to examine your animal more thoroughly firstly to identify any abnormalities e.g., lumps, bumps, old injuries, muscle wastage etc. They may record their findings before, during and after the treatment session using a triplicate receipt pad.

 They will give the top copy to the client, the second copy will be for the vet and the third for the therapist’s own records.
 They will then use their palpation skills to feel for muscle tension, spasms, pain and skeletal misalignments in the spinal area, which may indicate that nerves could be affected and therefore, not functioning properly.
 Besides palpating the spine, they will also check joints for appropriate range of motion.